November 8, 2019

 - Personal Practice and Ethics

 Completing these courses can certify a graduate to work in acupuncture or a related field, and can also prepare them to move toward a Doctorate degree.
+This program can be completed in as little as 3 ⅓ years.
+Contact our admissions department for more information about our schedules and see if AIMC is right for you.

 In our Doctoral courses, you can expect to dive deeper into integrative medicine and get advanced, specialized training in traditional and contemporary medicine.
 Subject areas here include: